Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What property types will appreciate the most in Riviera Maya in 2026?

-As of early 2026, houses and villas in established gated communities are expected to appreciate the most in Riviera Maya, followed closely by family-sized townhouses.
+As of 2026, condos are expected to appreciate the most in Riviera Maya, especially 1-bedroom and 2-bedroom units in proven rental zones.

 How will interest rates affect property prices in Riviera Maya in 2026?